SeanFxyz/Space-Invaders-Pygame/README.md

 Space-Invaders-Pygame
 =====================
-Creating the game Space Invaders using Pygame Module in Python

 This is a fork of the pygame example game attreyabhatt/Space-Invaders-Pygame With a lot of alterations made to the design in an attempt to make it